mattock/openvpn-windows-test/README.rst

 --------

 The test-openvpn.ps1 script brutally kills every openvpn.exe and openvpn-gui.exe
 process it finds at startup, as well as stops OpenVPNService.
-Similarly, when it is done with each test, it in general kills the processes without signaling them.
+As described above, in OpenVPN GUI tests OpenVPN GUI and the OpenVPN instances it manages are killled without signaling.

 The openvpnserv2-based tests move irrelevant .ovpn files out of the way to the current working directory before launching the service.
 After the test the